What to Look for in a Wedding Ceremony Site

 It has the must-have amenities.

 The average ceremony lasts about 30 to 45 minutes, which may not seem like a long time, but most of your guests will arrive 15 to 30 minutes early, and it takes a few minutes to exit the venue.
 Altogether, it's enough time that your guests will need easy access to a restroom and shouldn't be sitting in sweltering heat without shade or left out in the cold without heat.
 Take into account whether there are basic amenities in place for your guests, like restrooms, parking, heating or air-conditioning and what the cost will be if you'll need to bring in, say, portable restrooms, valet service, heaters or umbrellas for shade.
-"If there are no outlets in reach, you can always use a small, portable generator as a backup," says Annie Lee, founder of Daughter of Design.
+"If there are no outlets in reach, you can always use a small, portable generator as a backup," says Annie Lee, founder of Daughter of Design in New York City.

 There's flattering lighting for the time of day you're getting married.